corda/corda/docs/source/api-contract-constraints.rst

 Hard-coding the hash of your app in the code itself can be pretty awkward, so the API also offers the ``AutomaticHashConstraint``.
-This isn't a real constraint that will appear in a transaction: it acts as a marker to the ``TransactionBuilder`` that you'd like the hash of the node's installed app which supplies the specified contract to be used.
+This isn't a real constraint that will appear in a transaction: it acts as a marker to the ``TransactionBuilder`` that you require the hash of the node's installed app which supplies the specified contract to be used.
 In practice, when using hash constraints, you almost always want "whatever the current code is" and not a hard-coded hash.
 So this automatic constraint placeholder is useful.